RunestoneInteractive/pythonds/_sources/Advanced/rsa.rst

 The answer is that a number :math:`x` has a multiplicative inverse, modulo :math:`m`, if and only if :math:`m` and :math:`x` are relatively prime.
 Two numbers are relatively prime if :math:`gcd(m,x) = 1`.
-Recall that the greatest common divisor (**GCD**) is the largest integer that divides both numbers.
-The next question is, how can we compute the greatest common divisor for a pair of numbers?
+Recall that the greatest common divisor (GCD) is the largest integer that divides both numbers.
+The next question is how can we compute the greatest common divisor for a pair of numbers?

 Given two numbers :math:`a` and :math:`b` we can find the GCD by